What better way to celebrate your baby’s first birthday than by taking some fun cake smash photos?

 To add some character to a shoot, why not style it?
 Adding themed props and accessories can also add personality to a photo shoot.
 Parents usually take the initiative here and suggest what to prepare for their child.
 Favourite hobbies, films or sports teams, and programmes or characters that the child likes.

 We follow this advice and make the Cake Smash session one of our favourites.
-Check out our Cake smash theme sessions.
+Check out A&M Mazur Photography-Cake smash theme sessions.